popoybvargas/node_keychain-cli/README.md

 # zv-keychain
 Encrypt/decrypt passwords (or anything) then store/retrieve them from your local storage (via Command Line Interface).
+Makes use of node built-in **crypto** package.

 #### Usage
-1. Create .env file
+1. Install dependency (*zv-load.env*)
 ```
-cd <PATH TO zv-keycahin>
+cd <PATH TO zv-keychain>
-touch .env
+npm install
 ```
-2. Specify path to keychain file (or any name preferred) in the *.env* file
+2. Create .env file and specify path to keychain file (or any name preferred)
 ```
 KEYCHAIN_PATH=<PATH TO THE FILE WHCH WILL SERVE AS KEYCHAIN>
 ```